REJack/TS3WI-AdminLTE/README.md

 ## Milestones
  - [x] rework all used views (v1.0.0-rc0)
  - [x] change some stuff with JS Plugins (v1.0.0-rc1)
- - [ ] review any new template-file, modernize them & rework any form with tables to inline form (v1.0.0-rc2)
+ - [ ] review any new template-file, modernize them, rework any form with tables to vertical form and set xs/sm view (v1.0.0-rc2)
-   - [ ] add abilty to remember box-colapse state & sidebar-colapse
-   - [ ] add for any box a colapse btn (not main content)
  - [ ] check any view in xs, sm, md & lg (v1.0.0-rc3)
  - [ ] release first full version (v1.0.0)